MitkoDG/ft-task/readme.md

 - Use media queries to make the application responsive and adjust the layout based on different screen sizes.
 - Handle and display error messages to the user in case of API failures or invalid data.

-Additionally, the README file contains other relevant information about the project, such as installation instructions, how to run the application, and any other important details.

 ### Features